 “Co-operation” is a key word when it comes to working together to improve sports policy across Europe.
 The Sport sector of the Council of Europe works in co-operation with its member states, sports organisations and other partners on a number of joint programmes and technical assistance activities, to guide and assist the relevant bodies in their quest to comply with international standards and to put in place the necessary measures to do so.

 The following projects are co-financed by the European Commission (Erasmus+) and the Council of Europe, and are implemented by the latter:

 1 January 2017 - 30 June 2018

-The ProS4+ aims at, drawing upon the analysis and experiences of its predecessor project ProS4, offering tailor-made responses to the emerging challenges and current trends in the area of football safety, security and service and to promote an integrated approach to safety and security, underpinned by the concept of service.
+The aim of ProS4+, drawing upon the analysis and experience of its predecessor project ProS4, is to offer tailor-made responses to the emerging challenges and current trends in the area of football safety, security and service and to promote an integrated approach to safety and security, underpinned by the concept of service.

 Other previous projects and assistance activities on various themes relevant to the Council of Europe have also been successfully implemented.